 Usually, the law does not limit consenting adults from being able to participate in whatever sexual or romantic endeavors they want to participate in.
 This generally means that sending nude or lewd pictures to your spouse, significant other, dating partner, or romantic interest is perfectly legal if both of you are over 18 and both of you consent to send and receive the pictures.
 Beyond that, however, there are potential legal problems you could run into.

-If the recipient does not consent to the sexting, the conversation could become harassment.
+If the recipient does not consent to the sexting, the conversation could become harassment in New Jersey.
 Sending someone nude photos without their consent, whether they are photos of you or someone else, could amount to harassment, which is a crime in New Jersey.
 Under N.J.S.A. § 2C:33-4, repeated communications that cause annoyance or alarm are illegal.
 If these are sent over online channels, the communications could become cyber-harassment under N.J.S.A. § 2C:33-4.1, which carries harsher penalties.
 Additionally, stealing nude photos could be a crime under various laws depending on how the theft was accomplished, potentially including hacking charges.

 Exposing yourself to someone without their consent could also be considered “lewdness” under N.J.S.A. § 2C:14-4.
 This is New Jersey’s indecent exposure statute and could apply to sending nude pictures of one’s genitalia to anyone who does not consent.
 If you send nude pictures to someone under 13 or someone with mental disabilities, this crime’s penalties are enhanced.